 In both JavaScript and Rust (considering GPUI), a common approach would be to use an array and map/iterate over it to draw an arbitrary number of icons until the design looks good.
 While this is certainly a valid way to go, it has the obvious performance drawback of adding a large number of repeated elements to the render/DOM.

-tag.
-This tag can be passed as a URL in the fill
+SVG, however, has this functionality just there, built-in through the pattern tag.
+This tag can be passed as a URL in the fill attribute of the <rect> container, providing a much simpler solution.

 And if you combine that with a mask and linear gradient, you can create a super common fading-off pattern effect, without probably sacrificing virtually nothing in performance.